 “Oddly enough, it can be an even better learning experience than attending film school because most of the people working at these high levels are at the top of their field.
 Don’t be afraid to ask questions in an appropriate manner and use the time devoted to being an Asset Manager as a learning experience.”

 If you could describe in one word what makes you successful, what would it be?

 Nathan Firn graduated from Emerson College with a BFA in Post-Production.
-He’s a multi-disciplinary creative storyteller who has edited nationally broadcast campaigns for Coca-Cola and American Express while also producing animation content for cause-driven initiatives such as Habits of Mind and Girl Scouts of America.
+He’s a multi-disciplinary creative storyteller who has edited and/or nationally broadcast campaigns for Coca-Cola, Chevrolet, and American Express while also producing animation content for cause-driven initiatives such as Habits of Mind and Girl Scouts of America.

 He worked at Wondergrove, a mission-driven company that produces engaging content for children at risk.
 He built and designed the animation production pipeline, asset management system, and post-production pipeline for kids’ animation content.
 His duties were to hire post-production staff and manage a team from concept through delivery of various projects.